adonisjs/lucid.adonisjs.com/content/docs/query_builders/select.md

 ```

 ### getPreviousPageUrl
-Returns the URL for the previous page
+Returns the URL for the previous page.

 ```ts
 // Assuming the current page is 2